 Tenured faculty, please do not be offended; rise above an egocentric response.
 Adjuncts (most, anyway) do not think this situation is the fault of tenured faculty.
 But it is a fact that tenured faculty enjoy privileges which adjuncts do not, and which adjuncts deserve.
 No one expects tenured faculty to give up their privileges (maybe only a few perks).
 Of course tenured faculty have earned this privilege; but then so have adjunct faculty.

 In the San Diego Community College district, adjuncts have things that most adjuncts across the nation do not.
 Most do not have rehire rights, health benefits, office space with computers, or unemployment compensation rights.
-At my primary site, adjuncts who teach in my department are so fortunate that the tenured faculty in the department invite them to meetings of all sorts, let them vote on most issues, and encourage them to pitch in as much as they wish.
-I often tell people that, if you are so unfortunate as to be an adjunct professor in the early 21st century, my department is one of the best places to be in the universe.
+At my primary site, adjuncts who teach in the English department are fortunate: tenured faculty in the department invite them to meetings of all sorts, let them vote on most issues, and encourage them to pitch in as much as they wish.
+I often tell people that if you are so unfortunate as to find yourself an adjunct professor in the early 21st century this English department is one of the best places to be in the universe.

 But still, my pay for teaching six classes is about 40% what it would be if I were paid on the same schedule as full-time faculty.
 My expertise, my skill, my commitment is equal.
 My pay should be equal.

-Nationally, contingent academic workers (also known as adjuncts) are organizing and mobilizing for justice.
+Nationally, contingent academic workers, or adjuncts, are organizing and mobilizing for justice.
 The national media is beginning to cover the exploitation of adjuncts on a regular basis.
 The New Faculty Majority has organized and is advocating for justice.
-The AFT, FACCC, AAUP and other faculty organizations are talking about the exploitation of adjuncts.
+The AFT, FACCC, AAUP, and other faculty organizations are talking about the exploitation of adjuncts.
 It is time for unions to walk the walk.
 Since adjuncts are the majority everywhere, unions should prioritize adjuncts’ interests.
-No more pay raises until there is pay parity.
+No more across the board pay raises until there is pay parity.
 No more advocating for tenure-track funding until there is pay parity.
-The adjunct crisis is the crisis of higher education, tenured faculty, adjunct faculty, students and staff.
-This is the moment for us to stand together and to demand the justice of equal pay for adjuncts, to demand one pay schedule for all college faculty.
+The adjunct crisis is the crisis of higher education, tenured faculty, adjunct faculty, students, and staff.
+This is the moment for us to stand together and to demand equal pay for adjuncts, to demand one pay schedule for all college faculty.